fraddy-oliveira/calci/README.md

-# Calci
+# Sci-Calci

-Calci is a library which allows to do operations on huge digits of integer numbers that cannot be handled by pure JavaScript.
+Sci-Calci is a library which allows to do operations on huge digits of integer numbers that cannot be handled by pure JavaScript.

 ## Experimental code